-Kudos Pro is a database specifically designed to increase reach and impact of research.
-There is free access for researchers.
+Kudos Pro is a database specifically designed to increase the reach and impact of research.
+Free 60 day trial access.
 It provides an attractive platform to promote and monitor metrics and the platform includes a dashboard that tracks and collates views.
 Partners with Clarivate and Altmetrics.

 Developing and maintaining a personal website means that it is not associated with an institution or a publisher.
 It offers control of the information and how it is displayed.
 However, the information can’t be authenticated (as ORCiD does) and it takes an investment of time to keep it updated.